 For further details see https://www.rbkc.gov.uk/environment/code-construction-practice

-When the Council grants planning permission for a basement development, it normally makes the planning permission subject to various conditions, and also includes a number of “informatives” – advice on other requirements that applicants will need to meet.
-More information on conditions and informatives.
+When the Council grants planning permission for a basement development, it normally makes the planning permission subject to various conditions, and also includes a a number of “informatives” – advice on other requirements that applicants will need to meet.
+The informatives have no compulsiry value, but applicants must abide by the conditions and these can be a useful way of introducing certain safeguards.